 Don’t partnered homos live and breathe delicious irony just carrying out our sex lives?

-Then there are those who choose to be open about the fact that they’re in an open relationship, something that kicks down doors to a slew of new adventures that can only be had by rising to the great challenge of honesty.
+But secret tricks are for kids; it’s the flipside where things are more interesting, when couples choose to be open about the fact that they’re in an open relationship.
+Something kicks down doors to a slew of new adventures that can only be had by rising to the great challenge of honesty.

 “There’s a price to pay being in an open relationship,” says Sasha van Bon Bon, a columnist for Eye Weekly and local queer sex trendsetter.
 “That said, monogamy is definitely not a panacea.”

 “I thought it would be easy,” declares Nuno, 40.
 (Except for Sasha, all the names have been changed to protect the sources’ privacy.)
 Nuno’s four-year relationship with his live-in boyfriend Charles, 38, has been open for two.
 “Most of the lasting relationships I know are open.
 I thought it would be all perk, no work.
 It’s not.”